UBgood/Thesis-sawtooth-IoT/README.md

-# Zero-Touch Bootstrapping Using Hyperledger Sawtooth
+# Secure Zero-Touch Bootstrapping of IoT Devices using Hyperledger Sawtooth

 An example of a simple blockchain app written entirely in JavaScript with [Hyperledger Sawtooth](https://github.com/hyperledger/sawtooth-core).
 This app has the following functionalitites: